jsaintrocc/myblvmgncube/manual/guide/18-heated-bed.md

         ![](img/18-TrimHBMagSurface.JPG)\
         *fig 18.16*

-    9. Using the heated bed mounting holes as a guide, poke throug the underside of the magnetic sheet using the X-acto knife.
+    9. Using the heated bed mounting holes as a guide, poke through the underside of the magnetic sheet using the X-acto knife.
 This will help you find the mounting holes from the top.

         ![](img/18-CutHolesHBMagSurface1.JPG)\
         *fig 18.17*